CaleyD/FrontEndGuidelines/README.md

 #### Custom Attributes

-Custom attributes can help bind data and additional context to html elements for use by CSS or JavaScript.
+Custom attributes can help bind data and additional context to HTML elements for use by CSS or JavaScript.
 Go ahead and add them.

 Custom attribute names must start with `data-` and be all lowercase.
 Instead of camelCasing, smush all words together or seperate each word in the attribute name with a dash.